 Individual users reported the following changes due to the use of SSP: (according to Stephan Konrad Niederwieser)

 Less desire for sweets and snacks.

-It became easier to get in contact with others.
+It was easier to connect with others.

-Facial features became softer.
+Facial features softened.

 And this is how the application works:

-Which SSP is not:
+What SSP is not:

 It is not relaxation music.

 It does not contain sublime messages of “You feel calm and relaxed now.”